codekitchensd/2016-08-25-creative-coding-sampler/README.md

-# 2016-08-25-creative-coding-sampler
+# Creative Coding Sampler

-An overview of available tools and environments for creative coding!
+This repo is an on-going effort to keep track of the many tools, people, and environments involved in creative coding.